Vonage/vonage-python-sdk/README.md

 client = vonage.Client(application_id=application_id, private_key=private_key)
 ```

-To check signatures for incoming webhook requests, you'll also need
+To check the signatures for incoming webhook requests, you'll also need
-to specify the `signature_secret` argument (or the `VONAGE_SIGNATURE_SECRET`
+to specify the `signature_secret` argument or the `VONAGE_SIGNATURE_SECRET`
-environment variable).
+environment variable.

 ## SMS API